 Some felt that support/non-objection should never be required for capital city names and city names.

+While some of the discussions regarding city names focused on whether or not support or non-objection should be required, the Work Track also discussed that there are a wide range of potential mechanisms to protect city names that could potentially be used in combination.
+The Work Track considered three phases of the process in which protections could exist: A: application requirements (including reserved names and government support/non-objection requirements); B: contention objection resolution (including objections procedures); C: implementation and compliance with a contract (including dispute resolution procedures and contract enforcement).

 An additional issue raised by Work Track members is that a single name may be associated with multiple cities.
-For example, Perth, Brisbane, and Sydney, are city names in Australia and also in England/Scotland/Wales.
+For example, Sydney is a city name in Australia and also in Canada .
 There are many towns and cities in the United States named Springfield.
-Some Work Track members felt that all cities associated with a name should have the opportunity to provide support/non-objection because they all have a connection with the string.
+Busia is the name of a town in Kenya and also a city in Uganda.
+Other examples provided include Cleveland, Bingo, Paris, and Madrid.
+Some Work Track members felt that all cities associated with a name should have the opportunity to provide support/non-objection because they all have a connection with the string, stating that all have the same right to provide input on use of the string.
 Others favored a requirement for support/non-objection from a city government only if the intended use is in association with that specific city.
+In support of this position, Work Track members noted that it would be logistically very challenging for an applicant to identify all cities and all relevant governments or public authorities associated with a name.
 As noted above, some Work Track members oppose support/non-objection requirements.

 5.3.1.3 Benefits identified by Work Track members - support/non-objection

-Some governments found the mechanism worked well for them in the 2012 round.
+Some governments and Work Track members from other SO/ACs found the mechanism worked well for them in the 2012 round.

 Some Work Track members have expressed that it is the role of governments to protect the public interest, and this mechanism allows government to protect the public interest and the interest of residents/communities.

+Some Work Track members have expressed that public authorities act under applicable laws and are accountable according to their legal systems and the support/non-objection mechanism allows them to act on these responsibilities.

 Some Work Track members have expressed that always requiring support/non-objection for city names, regardless of intended use, is consistent with a government’s rights and responsibilities under national and local law and public policy.

-In favor of always requiring support/non-objection for city names, regardless of intended use, some Work Track members have expressed that a TLD is a unique piece of real estate.
+In favor of always requiring support/non-objection for city names, regardless of intended use, some Work Track members have expressed that a TLD is a unique resource.
 From this perspective, even if a city is being used for a non-geographic purpose, there may be political, historical, economic, religious, and/or social connotations for the populations and communities affected, and this process allows government to act on those concerns.
+Even if the applicant intends to use the string in a way that is not directly associated with the city, they may still benefit from positive connotations associated with the name of the city.

 From one perspective, the support/non-objection mechanism provides flexibility for different solutions.
 Some governments may have a “laissez-faire” approach.
 Other governments may end up participating in governance of the string or pursuing joint initiatives with applicants and other parties.
+In this view, it is therefore respectful of different legal, cultural and policy approaches, without imposing one single solution to all.